ausbin/read-the-docs/docs/reconfig/intel/oneapi-fpga-crnch-workflow.md

 ```

 ## Simulation with ModelSim and Questa
-Right now we don't support this step since we don't .
+Right now we don't support this step since we don't have these tools installed.

 ## Investigating the Optimization Report